-Inform the member of staff against whom the allegation is made orally and in writing that no further disciplinary or child protection action will be taken.
-Consideration should be given to offering counselling/support.

-Inform the parents/carers of the alleged victim that the allegation has been made and of the outcome.

-Where the allegation was made by a child other than the alleged victim, consideration to be given to informing the parents/carers of that child.

-Prepare a report outlining the allegation and giving reasons for the conclusion that it had no foundation and confirming that the above action had been taken.
+- Inform the member of staff against whom the allegation is made orally and in writing that no further disciplinary or child protection action will be taken.
+Consideration should be given to offering counselling/support. - Inform the parents/carers of the alleged victim that the allegation has been made and of the outcome.
+Where the allegation was made by a child other than the alleged victim, consideration to be given to informing the parents/carers of that child. - Prepare a report outlining the allegation and giving reasons for the conclusion that it had no foundation and confirming that the above action had been taken.

-Allegations made against the Headmaster

-If the complaint concerns alleged abuse by the Headmaster, this must be referred to the Chair of Governors or, in her absence, to the Vice-Chair or the DSL Governor, Mr Otto von Arx.
+If the complaint concerns alleged abuse by the Headmaster, this must be referred to the Chair of Governors or, in her absence, to the Vice-Chair or the DSL Governor.
 They will in turn consult with the designated officer(s) from the relevant local authority.